EzequielGomezCucchiararo/trackMii/README.md

 Once you are log in and participating in a group, you can open a Google Map View where you can find the location of each online member.

 Can be seen online at: https://trackmii.herokuapp.com/

+IMPORTANT: The layout is just for mobile screen, if you enter with a bigger device It will work, but It's not pretty :).

 ## Keywords